DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 -  :doc:`pcoords`: plot instances as lines along vertical axes to detect classes or clusters
 -  :doc:`pca`: project higher dimensions into a visual space using PCA
 -  :doc:`importances`: rank features by relative importance in a model
+-  :doc:`rfecv`: select a subset of features by importance
 -  :doc:`scatter`: plot instances by selecting subsets of features

 Feature analysis visualizers implement the ``Transformer`` API from